 Figure~\ref{fig:AllTechniques} shows the confusion matrix between the techniques we enumerated and the size of the clusters.
 We see no noticeable difference in techniques regarding cluster size, except for a higher percentage of large clusters using client-side IP checks.
-We also observe that pages that employ experimental APIs also tend to include a deprecated API call, which aligns with their usage for browser fingerprinting, rather than novel cloaking logic.
+We also observe that pages that use experimental APIs tend to include a deprecated API call, which aligns with their use for browser fingerprinting rather than novel cloaking logic.

-\paperFinding{Phishing pages vary wildly from the brand that they are mimicking} We collect browser API traces from Facebook, USPS, Meta, Microsoft, and IRS login pages and compare them to their phishing counterparts.
+\paperFinding{Phishing pages vary wildly from the brand's login page that they are mimicking} We collect browser API traces from the login pages of Facebook, USPS, Meta, Microsoft, and the IRS and compare them to their phishing counterparts.
 The average similarity of the APIs executed by the phishing page and the original page is 11\%, indicating that browser APIs do not relate to the target page.
-We found no pages where the original page's API set was a subset of the phishing page's API set, and in 5\% of the cases, the phishing page executed at least half of the APIs from the original page.
+We found no pages where the original page's API set was a subset of the phishing page's API set, and, in 5\% of the cases, the phishing page executed at least half of the APIs from the original page.
 We report per-brand findings in Table~\ref{tab:phishing-metrics} and note that the least similar brand was USPS, which could be the result of USPS phishing pages being multi-stage pages requiring user interaction and targeting credit card information~\cite{centerUSPSPhishingScam}.